 Most students are sponsored by family members living in Rwanda or in other countries.
 A few students are sponsored by family friends or local organizations.
 Your sponsor must submit financial documentation showing that he/she has sufficient funds to pay for your educational expenses.
 In addition, your sponsor must state that he/she is willing to support you for your entire course of study.

 Can I gain admission to a college or university without the Test of English as a Foreign Language (TOEFL)?

-All students from Rwanda must take the TOEFL examination.
-Almost all universities require the TOEFL for foreign students from countries where the medium of instruction is not English.
-By preparing for and taking the TOEFL, you will know your level of standard spoken English, and also have a chance to improve your English language skills before going to the U.S. Good English is a very important factor in success at an American college or university.
+Students from Rwanda are required to take an English proficiency test such as the TOEFL/DuoLingo English test.
+Almost all universities require for an English proficiency test for foreign students from countries where the medium of instruction is not English.
+By preparing for and taking one, you will know your level of standard spoken English, and also have a chance to improve your English language skills before going to the U.S. Good English is a very important factor in success at an American college or university.

 A few universities will conditionally admit students without a TOEFL score, but these students must sit for an English examination at the university before they can enroll in classes.
 If their scores are not high enough, they must take English as a Second Language (ESL) courses before they can enroll in a degree program.
 These courses are very expensive and can delay the start of your degree program by as much as one year.
 Even if you plan to take an ESL course, you should sit for the TOEFL exam before you go!
 If you do not submit a valid TOEFL score, your chance of admission will be reduced.
 You must enroll for the TOEFL test in advance.

 What score do I need on the TOEFL to be admitted?

 Each college or university decides what TOEFL score it requires.
 Many schools want a score 550 paper-based or computerized 213 or above, although some require only 500 paper-based or CBT 173 and others require at least 600 paper-based or CBT 250.
 However, an acceptable TOEFL score depends entirely on the requirements of each institution.